-Initiative Categories Estimat Proportio WMP Catego Reduction (Attribut Reliability/S Wildfire 7.1 (n of the pries' Risk Dutcomes ted to Safety vs. Summary of Implementation & Changed Circumstances 7.1 (B) Resource Sufficiency by 2024 7.1 (C) New Technologies & Innovation by 2023 7.1 (D) Grid Design & System Hardening / Safety (%) Wildfire (%) - BVES completed the Pineknot Substation initiative in 2020 Upgrades to the Palomino Substation are scheduled for 2021 completion BVES Energy Storage Facility has made more strides in determining a plan and site approvals for installation.
-This initiative has been pushed out to 2022 Conventional Fuse Replacements are ahead of schedule for completion in 2021 Tree Attachments have a forecasted schedule of removal by 2026 New pilot program for Evacuation Route hardening Pole Loading Assessment & Remediation is on track given the number of corrective actions throughout 2020.
-This is poised to be completed by 2027 Completion of the Covered Conductor pilot program - Radford Line Covered Conductor Replacement Project is on track for completion in 2021 Covered Wire installations for the 34.5 and 4kV lines will continue given the success of the covered conductor pilot program.
-BVES faces inherent challenges as a small, remotely located utility and continues to explore cost sharing investments and mitigations to reduce resource overload and balance execution of the WMP.
+Initiative Categories Estimates of Proportion of the WMP Categories' Risk Reduction Outcomes Attributed to Reliability/Safety vs. Wildfire Risk 7.1 (A) Reliability / Safety (%) Summary of Implementation & Changed Circumstances 7.1 (B) Resource Sufficiency by 2024 7.1 (C) New Technologies & Innovation by 2023 7.1 (D) greatly informed the utility's ability to determine data gaps in GIS capabilities. - BVES plans for two additional camera locations in 2021 - Grid Automation will continue with 35% completion expected in 2021 - Situational Awareness Enhancement Center is scheduled for 2022 - Remote monitoring via camera requires future improvements for a design for remote locations where no low voltage secondary exist.
+Developing design for solar and battery power.
+See initiative Section 7.3.2.2 for additional lessons learned, challenges, program status, and outcomes.
+Grid Design & System Hardening 10 90 BVES completed the Pineknot Substation initiative in 2020.
+Upgrades to the Palomino Substation are scheduled for 2021 completion.
+BVES Energy Storage Facility has made more strides in determining a plan and site approvals for installation.
+This initiative has been pushed out to 2022.
+Conventional Fuse Replacements are ahead of schedule for completion in 2021.
+Tree Attachments have a forecasted schedule of removal by 2026.
+New pilot program for Evacuation Route hardening.
+Pole Loading Assessment & Remediation is on track given the number of corrective actions BVES faces inherent challenges as a small, remotely located utility and continues to explore cost sharing investments and mitigations to reduce resource overload and balance execution of the WMP.
 Over the next three years, contracted resources and internal personnel are expected to meet the utility's needs.
 BVES continues to monitor the large utility deployments and considerations of new vendors and engineering firms, and academic research that identifies successful technologies that are demonstrated to mitigate the risk of wildfires.
-BVES has a robust hardening plan and does not anticipate adoption of new technologies within the next three years but will continue to evaluate and consider emerging See initiative Section 7.3.3 for additional lessons learned, challenges, program status, and outcomes. advancements and technologies.
+BVES has a robust